-At January 31, 2016, there were no externally imposed capital requirements to which the Company is subject and with which the Company has not complied.
+At April 30, 2016, there were no externally imposed capital requirements to which the Company is subject and with which the Company has not complied.

-On March 10, 2016, the Company announced a non-brokered private placement financing of up to \$525,000 (the "Private Placement"), through the issuance of units of the Company (the "Units") at a price of \$0.15 per Unit.
+On March 24, 2016, the Company completed the Private Placement for 3,500,000 Units at a price of \$0.15 per Unit for gross proceeds of \$525,000.
 Each Unit will consist of one common share and one transferable common share purchase warrant (a "Warrant") with each Warrant exercisable by the holder into one common share of the Company at a price of \$0.25 per share for a period of 36 months from the closing date.
 In the event that Prosper Gold's common shares trade at a closing price on the TSX Venture Exchange (the "Exchange") of greater than \$0.40 per common share for a period of 20 consecutive trading days at any time after the closing date of the Private Placement, the Company may accelerate the expiry date of the Warrants by giving notice to the holders thereof and in such case the Warrants will expire on the 30th day after the date on which such notice is given by the Company.